 5. Watch your own cursing

-I knew all too well where the expressions (even if not the real deal expletives) came from when he would say “Jeezus” or “Bam!”
+I knew all too well where the expressions (even if not the outright expletives) came from when my kids would say “Jesus,” “Bam,” or “hell.”

-When flustered, I’ll still mutter an expletive under my breath and hope my kids didn’t hear.
+When flustered, I’d mutter an expletive under my breath and hope they didn’t hear.
 Though I’m pretty good about staying away from them, the bad words still slip out once in a while.

-Since hearing my son mimic my own bad habits, I’m more aware when reacting to situations and using bad words.
+Since hearing them mimic my own bad habits, I’m more aware when reacting to situations and using bad words.
 It’s just something I can’t keep doing.

-If cursing is a mainstay in your vocabulary, tone it down.
-Find better words to say instead.
+If cursing is a mainstay in your vocabulary, tone it down or find more appropriate words to say instead.
 Control your reactions so you have a few seconds to consider the situation before saying a bad word.

 6. Admit if you do it too

-If your child happens to call you out with an honest, “But you say it too!” like my kid did, fess up and admit it.
+If your child happens to call you out with an honest, “But you say it too!”, fess up and admit it.
 Acknowledge that you slipped and also need to work on it.
 Better yet, thank him for pointing it out and reminding you.

 Admitting your faults won’t lessen your authority.
-Instead, it’ll reiterate that these family values apply to everyone, not just kids.
-And fessing up with make you more committed to setting a better example for your kids.
+Instead, you’ll reiterate that these family values apply to everyone, not just kids.
+And confessing will make you more committed to setting a better example.